Guru

 As you walk into the sanctum sanctorum you are greeted by the lyrical

-lower your head to the floor.
-You do not bow to any human, but you lay
+your head to the floor.
+You do not bow to any human, but you lay down

-Mat', your heart and mind, to the 'Gur-Mat', the words of the Lord almighty,
+your 'Man-Mat', your heart and mind, to the 'Gur-Mat', the words of

 To satiate our hunger, the Sikhs have a tradition of serving 'Langar',

-Everybody sits together on the floor and partake of the common food
+Everybody sits together on the floor and partakes of the common food

 more towards food.